Manual Admissions Information

 During four years at Manual, students will produce a portfolio of artwork suitable for application to a university or a professional college of art.
 Many students also graduate from the Manual Visual Art magnet and succeed in other non-art related careers that require creative problem solving, high order thinking and analytical skills taught in the Visual Art Magnet.

 Also offered throughout the year: Visiting Professional Artist opportunities, Visiting Art College presentations, National Art Honor Society meetings, Art at the Beach Summer Program for students and volunteers, special art career emphasis in all art classes, College and Career Day which includes individual art portfolio reviews with top colleges and art schools around the country, and service learning linked opportunities with the galleries at Manual.

 Application to the Visual Arts magnet includes review of a portfolio quality essay on a specific prompt, an activities and interest survey, an on-demand 2-D and 3-D art session, two art activities, review of three personally created art pieces, two recommendations, grades, attendance, and test scores.

-If you would like to apply for the Visual Arts magnet, please click here to get started and find out what is required.
+If you would like to apply for the Visual Arts magnet, please click HERE to get started and find out what is required.